 Put Bonds

-Some municipal and corporate bonds have a put option, stated in the indenture, that allows the investor to require the issuer to buy back the bond at par value before the maturity date, which makes the bonds more attractive to investors in times when interest rates may rise, forcing the price of bonds down, or when the credit rating of the company or municipality deteriorates, causing the price of the bonds in the secondary market to decline.
+Some municipal and corporate bonds have a put option, stated in the indenture, that allows the investor to require the issuer to buy back the bond at par value before the maturity date, which makes the bonds more attractive to investors when interest rates may rise, forcing the price of bonds down, or when the credit rating of the company or municipality deteriorates, causing price declines in the secondary market.

 Islamic bonds

-Shariah is the law of Islam and it bans usury and interest payments—consequently, it also bans bonds.
-So that Muslim countries can benefit from international investment, and so international investors can invest in projects in Muslim countries, variations of the typical bond have been financially engineered to work somewhat like bonds, but still be compliant with Shariah—thus, they are called Islamic bonds.
+Shariah is the law of Islam and it bans usury and interest payments — consequently, it also bans bonds.
+So that Muslim countries can benefit from international investment, and so international investors can invest in projects in Muslim countries, variations of the typical bond have been financially engineered to work somewhat like bonds, but still be compliant with Shariah — thus, they are called Islamic bonds (aka sukuk).

 One such structured product is the lease-back, or ijarah, structure.
 If a company wanted to raise money to build a plant, for instance, using this method, it would set up a special entity specifically for this project that would buy the plant.
 Investors would lend money to the special entity, in return for lease payments, in lieu of interest, for the term of the deal.
 At the end of the term, the principal is returned to investors, and the project becomes the property of the company.